 With that being said, many people said that CBD has helped them overcome some of the accompanying issues tied with symptoms of anxiety, insomnia, chronic pain, inflammation, etc.

 As far as anti-inflammatory properties go, both CBD and THC have the potential to help reduce muscle soreness, muscle fatigue, and sometimes even skin inflammation.
+So, in those respects, CBD vs. THC are very similar.
 CBD is also being used by athletes and professionals who work out on a daily basis and struggle with muscular pain and even aching joints.
 Speaking of aching joints, there were a couple of studies that showed positive results in the battle against arthritis, especially when it comes to senior subjects.
 Some of the subjects who are older than 60 have said that CBD helped them overcome some of the underlying issues of symptoms tied to joint pain and arthritis.

 CBD is known to have a beneficial effect on the human endocannabinoid system (ECS), which is a system responsible for regulating and keeping your body functional and in optimal condition.
 By influencing the receptors of your ECS, CBD is able to impact your ability to fall asleep, and it also impacts appetite regulation, mood regulation, immune system function, memory, and learning.